 A centuries-old practice stemming from eastern cultures, mindfulness is fast becoming a prominent practice in modern societies.
-Also defined as being completely present to, aware of and accepting what is happening in the moment, practicing mindfulness boasts numerous benefits, both for adults and kids alike.
+Also defined as being completely present to, aware of and accepting what is happening at the moment, practicing mindfulness boasts numerous benefits, both for adults and kids alike.

 These include developing self-awareness, connecting with one’s environment, strengthening relationships with others and deepening parent-child bonds.
 In teaching mindfulness to kids, parents should first start by role modelling mindfulness.